Brightify/Fetcher/README.md

 ## Usage

-Below is complete list of all features this library offers and how to use them.
+Below is a complete list of all features this library offers and how to use them.
 Some examples of usage can be found in [tests](Tests).
 This documentation presumes that you are already familiar with [DataMapper](https://github.com/Brightify/DataMapper).
 Also you should know some basics about HTTP.

 ### Quick overview

-Below is shown simple use case.
+Below is shown a simple use case.
 It does not explain all of the concepts used.
 Refer to corresponding chapters for explanations.

-Lets say that we want to send `GET` request which will retrieve some data from server.
+Lets say we want to send `GET` request which will retrieve some data from your server.
 Our data looks like this:

 ```Swift
 struct ExampleObject {